ARC 605-3– Flexible Architecture

 Meeting Day(s): Tuesday & Thursday

 Meeting Time: 2:00PM - 7:50PM

-The technical methods introduced in the course enable a quick organization of forces and an iterative simulation of the results; a necessary process to accurately model and digitally study flexible materials.
-Previous experience with advanced parametric modeling and scripting is not a requirement, as the studio intends to accommodate beginners with in-class workshops directly related to successfully contributing to group research and independent design proposals.
-Workshops will be devoted to skill building in Grasshopper, form finding in Kangaroo2, and structural analysis in K2Engineering.
+Advanced digital modeling and visual programming methods are integral to the learning objectives of the studio.
+The technical methods introduced in the course enable a quick organization of forces and an iterative simulation of the results; a necessary process to accurately model the complex characteristics of flexible materials.
+Previous experience with algorithmic programming is not a requirement, as the studio intends to accommodate beginners with in-class workshops directly related to group research and independent design proposals.
+Workshops will be devoted to skill building in Kangaroo2 for Grasshopper and structural analysis in K2Engineering and/or Karamba.

 The studio will be experimental, with objectives including skill building in digital crafting and the ability to think independently in order to effectively carry out architectural research projects.
 Students will gain experience in the application of research to design work via proficiency in advanced digital/parametric modeling and computational simulation as made possible through algorithmic programming.